Ulpian Library: History

-In 112 AD, the Emperor Trajan commissioned a library to be built in his Forum due north of the Roman Forum, the heart of the Roman Empire.
+In 112 AD, the Emperor Trajan commissioned a library to be built in his Forum due north of the Roman Forum at the heart of the Roman Empire.
 Construction was completed in 114 AD.
 Upon its completion, the Ulpian Library was the premier library and scholarly center of Rome.
 “This library was also the Public Record Office of Rome” with over 20,000 scrolls containing records concerning the city’s population.
-The library was also equipped with presses for storage of both scrolls and books storage.
-During excavation, traces of these presses were found.
-The collection of books and scrolls not pertaining public records is thought to have been based on the private library of Epaphrodites of Cheronea and is thought to have contained over 30,000 books and scrolls.
+The library was also equipped with presses for storage of both scrolls and books.
+During excavation, traces of these presses were discovered.
+The collection of books and scrolls not pertaining to public record, is thought to have been based on the private library of Epaphrodites of Cheronea which contained over 30,000 books and scrolls.

-Early in the 4th century, the contents of the Ulpian Library were moved to the Baths of Diocletian, possibly due to repairs as the contents were returned at a later date as records show that in 455 AD a bust of Didonius Appollinarius was ordered there by the Emperor Avitus.
+Early in the 4th century, the contents of the Ulpian Library were moved to the Baths of Diocletian, possibly due to repairs as the contents were returned at a later date.
+Records show that in 455 AD a bust of Didonius Appollinarius was ordered there by the Emperor Avitus.